benjamin-heasly/pyramid/docs/psychopy-demo/README.md

 ```

 These `enhancers` are processed in order from top to bottom.
 The `expression` is a line of Python code to run for each trial.
+It has access to buffers declared above in the `readers` section, like `clicked_name`, `correct_target`, and `cue`.

 The `value_name` is the name of the enhancement to add to each trial, with the result of the `expression`.

-The `when` is another line of Python code that tells whether to bother running the `expression` that follows.
+The `when` is another line of Python code that returns `True` or `False`, telling Pyramid whether evaluate the `expression` that follows.

 In this example:
- 1. Annotated every trial as a `complete_trial` or not, based on whether the participant clicked on something.
+ 1. Annotate every trial as a `complete_trial` or not, based on whether the participant clicked on something.
- 1. On `complete_trial`s, compare the `correct_target` name to the actual `clicked_name` and annotate whether the trial was `correct`.
+ 1. When `complete_trial` is true, compare the `correct_target` name to the actual `clicked_name` and annotate whether the trial was `correct`.
- 1. On `complete_trial`s, subtract the `clicked_name`'s event time to the `cue`'s start time, to compute a `reaction_time`.
+ 1. When `complete_trial` is true, subtract the `cue`'s start time from the `clicked_name` event time, to compute a `reaction_time`.
- 1. On `complete_trial`s, compare the promp and the cue and annotate whether the trial was a `miscue` trial.
+ 1. When `complete_trial` is true, compare the promp and the cue and annotate whether the trial was a `miscue` trial.

 ## Running Pyramid

 Here's how to run Pyramid using the YAML config above, for a particular session of data.
-We'll use the `--readers` option to tell Pyramid which data file to process.
+We'll use the `--readers` option to tell Pyramid which session's data file to process.

 Process the "all correct" session:
 ```